-That’s why the Arkansas State Police Highway Safety Office, the Arkansas State Highway and Transportation Department and the Arkansas Department of Health are working with other partners across the state through the Toward Zero Deaths program to eliminate traffic fatalities.
+That’s why the Department of Public Safety, Arkansas State Police, Highway Safety Office, the Arkansas State Highway and Transportation Department and the Arkansas Department of Health are working with other partners across the state through the Toward Zero Deaths program to eliminate traffic fatalities.

 The ultimate goal of the program is to strive for zero fatalities on Arkansas roadways.
-This goal supports the Toward Zero Deaths National Strategy on Highway Safety.
-To reach this goal, the Arkansas Strategic Highway Safety Plan identified key safety areas.
-The plan integrates education, enforcement, enrollment, engineering and emergency services.
-The primary goal of the Arkansas Strategic Highway Safety Plan is to reduce the annual number of roadway fatalities in Arkansas from 500 to 400 or less by 2022
+This goal supports the Toward Zero Deaths national Strategy on Highway Safety.
+To reach this goal, the Arkansas Strategic Highway Safety Plan (SHSP) identified key safety areas.
+The SHSP plan integrates education, enforcement, enrollment, engineering and emergency services.
+The primary goal of the Arkansas Strategic Highway Safety Plan is to reduce the annual number of roadway fatalities in Arkansas.

-With the goal of Zero Deaths in mind, the Arkansas Highway Safety Office coordinates a statewide behavioral highway safety program making effective use of federal and state highway safety funds and other resources to save lives and reduce injuries on the state’s roads, and provide leadership, innovation and program support in partnership with traffic safety advocates, professionals and organizations.
-Featured Programs addressing high fatalities on Arkansas roadways are Impaired Driving and Occupant Protection...For more Arkansas Crash Data https://www.dps.arkansas.gov/dashboard/
+With the goal of Zero Deaths in mind, the Arkansas Highway Safety Office coordinates an ongoing statewide behavioral highway safety program making effective use of federal and state highway safety funds and other resources to save lives and reduce injuries on the State’s roads, and provide leadership, innovation and program support in partnership with traffic safety advocates, professionals and organizations.
+Other priority areas addressing high fatalities on Arkansas roadways are Impaired Driving and Occupant Protection...**For more Arkansas Crash Data https://www.dps.arkansas.gov/dashboard/

 Seat Belts Save Lives